lfishRhungry/zbanner/README.md

 Welcome to Xtate -- A modular all-stack network scanner for next-generation internet surveys!

-PS: Xtate was originally designed to do all scans in stateless, but some modules make it more than stateless now.
+PS: Xtate was originally designed to do all scans in complete stateless manner, but follow-up modules make it more than stateless.

 ## Build

-Xtate could be build with CMake both on Linux and Windows because of cross-platform code.
+Xtate could be built both on Linux and Windows with CMake because of cross-platform code.
-If any error happened in CMake, try to modify and use `Makefile` is a good idea.
+If any error happened in CMake, trying to modify and use `Makefile` is a good idea.
-I'm sorry about failed to be a CMake professor...
+I'm sorry about my fail to be a CMake professor...

 ### Depencendies